mlauss2/sandec/README.md

   - Full Throttle
   - The Dig
   - Rebel Assault II
-    - few sound issues
   - Rebel Assault I
-    - sound issues in a lot of videos.
 - Can successfully parse .SNM videos from the following LucasArts titles:
   - X-Wing Alliance
-  - Indiana Jones and the Infernal Machine, except for jonesopn_8.snm
+  - Indiana Jones and the Infernal Machine
   - Grim Fandango
 - Video decoding
   - Handles all 8-bit codecs found in LucasArts DOS/Windows titles
   - missing codecs 31/32 (RA1 for SEGA), due to no samples available.
   - BL16 video is implemented.
 Works with all XWA videos.
+    - except for Infernal Machine "jonesopn_8.snm": this one seems to use invalid motion vectors a lot.
   - frame interpolation for codec47/48 videos (default on).
 - Audio decoding
-  - OK for COMI/Outlaws/MotS/SotE
-  - acceptable for RA1/RA2/Full Throttle/The Dig
-    - source is 11kHz/8bit/mono, but very crudely upsampled to 22kHz/16bit/stereo
-  - OK for SANM title (VIMA)
-- very good A/V sync in player
-  - Outlaws IN_SHB.SAN (Level 1 Intro) the sound of the shovel hitting the ground perfectly matches the video (at around 5 minutes).
+  - audio ouput for all by the decoder is 22kHz/16bit/2ch.
+    - all sources with lower quality are crudely upsampled.
+  - RA1/RA2 background music does not loop.
+  - RA1 player speech is both genders simultaneously: the game engine filtered them using the SKIP chunks, which are not implemented (yet).
 - player keyboard controls:
   - space to pause/unpause
   - f     to toggle fullscreen/windowed